Trust the process: mapping data-driven reconstructions to informed models using stochastic processes: Applications

 \subsubsection{PP-plots}

-To assess the statistical robustness of our approach, we generate 100 realisations for each value of $N_o$, each time drawing the hyperparameters of the \textsc{Power-law+Peak} model from the prior distribution specified in appendix~\ref{app:pop_model}.
+To assess the statistical robustness of our approach, we now generate 100 realisations for each value of $N_o$, each time drawing the hyperparameters of the \textsc{Power-law+Peak} model from the prior distribution specified in appendix~\ref{app:pop_model}.
 For each of these realisations, we apply both implementations of our remapping procedure, using the same prior on the \textsc{Power-law+Peak} hyperparameters during inference.

 The resulting PP-plots for both methods are shown in figure~\ref{fig:pp_plot}, together with the ones obtained by performing direct inference on the same data.
 The credible regions are estimated following \cite{Cameron:2010bh}.
-Since the model used to generate the data differs from the one employed in the analysis, perfect diagonality in the PP-plots is not necessarily expected: nonetheless, we observe that as the number of events increases, the PP-plots become increasingly consistent with the uniform percentile distribution within the statistical uncertainties for most parameters, eventually resembling the ones obtained via direct inference.
-This behaviour reflects the fact that, with an increasing number of events and subsequently more information carried by the available data, the non-parametric reconstruction more closely resembles the underlying distribution.
-As discussed in section~\ref{sec:dirichlet_process}, our remapping procedure converges to the correct hyperparameters in the limit where the family of models used for the initial inference on the data embeds the true underlying distribution: this condition is expected to hold approximately true under the assumption that the non-parametric reconstruction is sufficiently flexible.
+Since the model used to generate the data differs from the one employed in the analysis, perfect diagonality in the PP-plots is not necessarily expected: nonetheless, we observe that as the number of events increases, the PP-plots become increasingly consistent with the uniform percentile distribution within the statistical uncertainties for most parameters, eventually resembling the ones obtained via direct inference. \review{This behaviour is due to the ability of the non-parametric method to approximate the underlying distribution with different numbers of available observations.}